THE PROBLEM

 NOW IS THE TIME

-• The Federal government is banning six single-use plastic items including cutlery, bags and some food containers, starting in December 2023.
+- In response to public demand, the Federal government banned six single-use plastic items including cutlery, bags and some food containers, starting in December 2023.
+The status of this ban is unclear due to legal challenges by the plastics industry, but there is ongoing strong public support.

-• The City of Toronto is moving forward with its Single-Use and Take Away Items Reduction Strategy, starting with an education program for businesses.
-Next, they’ll consider new regulations and policies.
+- The City of Toronto is moving forward with its Single-Use and Take Away Items Reduction Strategy - Phase 2 regulations start March 1 2024.

 Here in our city, we have a growing reuse movement with community groups, businesses and individuals demonstrating local on-the-ground reuse solutions.